 (BA, MA, PhD, FRSL, FHEA) has been making theatre internationally for 30 years, from Antarctica to Zimbabwe.
 Plays includee Moj of the Antarctic: An African Odyssey (Lyric Hammersmith), 48 Minutes for Palestine (Ashtar Theatre, Ramallah), The Interrogation of Sandra Bland (Bush Theatre), Wind / Rush Generation(s) (National Theatre) and Nothello (Belgrade Theatre Coventry).
 Her book Black British Queer Plays and Practitioners: An Anthology of Afriquia Theatre (Bloomsbury Methuen), co-edited with Lynette Goddard, is out in October 2022.
 Mojisola is a Lecturer at Queen Mary, University of London, Associate Artist of Black Lives Black Words, AICRE, Pan Arts and the Building the Anti-Racist Classroom collective, is an Honorary Fellow of Rose Bruford College, is on a fellowship at University of Potsdam, Germany, commissioned by Counterpoint Arts and is a Writer-on-Attachment to the National Theatre (UK).
 Her play STARS (Tamasha / ICA) premieres at ICA London in April 2023, before a national tour.
 See mojisolaadebayo.co.uk for more.

 Tickets go on sale at each tour venue individually.
-All venues should be on sale by December.
-If you have any questions regarding booking, please contact firstname.lastname@example.org.
+All venues are now on sale.
+If you have any questions regarding booking, please contact email@example.com.

 Set & Costume Designer